Important Legal Disclaimer

 Properties in flood hazard areas need costly flood insurance ($1,500-$5,000+ yearly).
 They face flooding risks that damage the property over and over.
 They have limited resale markets.
 Unless you get a 40%+ discount to account for insurance costs, walk away.

-Most people treat Tier 2 red flags when buying a house like minor issues when they are actually bargaining power or possible deal-breakers based on how bad they are.
-These home buying red flags require careful investigation.
-Warning signs when buying a home at this level can save you thousands.
+Most people treat Tier 2 issues like minor problems when they are actually bargaining power or possible dealbreakers when house hunting based on how bad they are.
+These require careful investigation and can save you thousands.

-This is one of the subtle red flags when buying a house.
+This is a subtle warning sign.
 Fresh paint in a 40-year-old house with no other updates?
 Likely covering water stains, smoke damage, mould, or cracks.
 Everything looks clean, but you are buying hidden problems.
-This warning sign when buying a home appears often.
+This appears often.
 Ask to see original surfaces where possible.

 Red Flag #11: Strong Odours or Too Many Air Fresheners